Hand painted kitchens

 If you are still not sure why you need to go with a specialist

-Below is a full explanation of the level of service and attention to detail you should expect from a professional kitchen painter, including pricing and advice on options to upgrade your kitchen.
-Anyone can produce a smooth sample door panel, and many decorators paint extremely well, but as a paying customer, you should be aware that good brush skills is just a part of the service.
+Below is a full explanation of the level of service and attention to detail you should expect from a professional kitchen painter.
+This includes pricing and advice on options to upgrade your kitchen.
+Anyone can produce a smooth sample door panel, and many decorators paint extremely well, but there is more to it than that.
+As a paying customer, you should be aware that good brush skills is just a part of the overall service.

 We have a solution for painting almost any kitchen

 Using traditional methods and modern materials, we can hand-paint aesthetically tired / dated wooden kitchens; paint new, pre-primed or bare MDF/poplar kitchens, or re-paint luxury hand-painted kitchens.
-We can paint oak, pine, chestnut, maple and most laminates, and are happy to work on the largest custom installation to the most compact galley kitchen.
+We can paint oak, pine, chestnut, maple and most laminates.
+We are happy to work on the largest custom installation to the most compact galley kitchen.

-See below how Traditional Painters can create a stunning centre-piece in your home in any colour using highest quality primers and paints, paying great attention to detail.
+See below how Traditional Painters can create a stunning centre-piece in your home in any colour using highest quality primers and paints.
+We pay great attention to detail.

 This is a before and after of a 15 year-old lacquered limed oak Neville & Johnson kitchen.
 The kitchen was really well-made, the layout was perfect, but the look had dated.
 It was a choice between a new kitchen for £10’s of thousands, or refurbish for under £3000.

 This is another spectacular refurbishment of a substantial custom-made Poggenpohl oak kitchen.
 It worked well from a practical point of view, but aesthetically, had become dated.
-After thorough preparation and painting, plus new knobs and a professionally designed colour scheme, the owners feel they now have a brand new kitchen for a fraction of the full price of new.
+We lavished it with thorough preparation and painting, plus new knobs and a professionally designed colour scheme.
+The owners feel they now have a brand new kitchen for a fraction of the full price of new.

 How does it work, painting a kitchen?